OpenCTI-Platform/docs/docs/usage/automation.md

 #### Send email from template

-Will send an email using the template that you can set in Parameters/security (used for users) to users.
-You can chose the template you want.
+Will send an email using the template that you can set in Parameters/security (used for users) to users. you can choose the template you want.
-T

 ##### Specificities of the component

-**This component supports dynamic variables**
+**This component supportss dynamic variables**

-- Dynamic from the main enity triggering the playbook as Target: will send the email using the selected template to the coresponding user of the field you chose, based on the triggering entity only.
-You can chose among:
+- Dynamic from the main entity triggering the playbook as Target: will send the email using the selected template to the corresponding user of the field you choose, based on the triggering entity only. you can choose among:
-   - Creator: Will send an email using an Email Template to corresponding user.
+   - Creator: Will send an email using an Email Template to the corresponding user.
-   - Assignee: Will send an email using an Email Template to corresponding user.
+   - Assignee: Will send an email using an Email Template to the corresponding user.
-   - Participant: Will send an email using an Email Template to corresponding user.
+   - Participant: Will send an email using an Email Template to the corresponding user.

- - Dynamic from the object in the bundle of the playbook as Target: will send the email using the selected template to the coresponding user of the entities contained in your bundle and not only the triggering entity.
+ - Dynamic from the object in the bundle of the playbook as Target: will send the email using the selected template to the corresponding user of the entities contained in your bundle and not only the triggering entity.
     - Organization: all users of all organizations contained in your bundle will receive an email.

-**The component also support static fields, used for authorize members: users, groups & organizations.**
+**The component also supportss static fields, used for authorized members: users, groups & organizations.**

 ### Promote observable to indicator